 - You don’t know what you’re talking about

-I recently spoke at SMX East and West about this very topic of Visual Trust Indicators.
+I have spoken at SMX East and West about this very topic of Visual Trust Indicators.
 And while this is but a small part of communicating trustworthiness, it’s also a very easy thing to fix.

 These companies spend hundreds of thousands of dollars on branding.
 They pay a graphic designer (or team of designers) like myself to craft their visual identity so that it will be consistent and recognizable.

-They also create brand guidelines that dictate what is allowed and what is not allowed in regards to their visual representation.
+Also, each social media network creates guidelines which dictate what is allowed and what is not allowed in regards to their brand icons.
 It’s a lot of work building a brand identity.
 So out of respect (and legal compliance) for the brands themselves, I have resolved to represent the respective companies as they so desire.

 Their current official logo is the bird with its head angled up.
 It’s a brilliantly crafted icon and deserves to be represented properly.
 So for the love of all things holy, stop using that ridiculous lower-case ‘t’ icon.